 The road was frustratingly pot holed and the seal was breaking away at the edges making it narrow and requiring a lot of driving with one wheel on the broken tar and one on the gravel verges.
 We spent hours picking our way through.
 Even when you got a good stretch you couldn’t trust how long it was going to last and with pot holes deep enough to lose a baby elephant making a mistake and hitting one hard could cause some serious damage.
 It was hard driving.

 With a little of the day left as we rolled into the town that our map showed had a couple of accommodation options we topped up with fuel.
 The standard fuel tank on a Hilux holds 80 litres and our 2nd additional tank held 85 litres.
 Given distances are vast and having had the experience in Zambia where 2 consecutive rural stations were out of diesel we liked to keep full tanks.
 However the moment we left Namibia we’d had massive issues getting fuel into the 2nd tank.
 Namibia pumps must be different or have different pressure or something.
 We’d literally have to painstaking dribble it in as the tank burped out air.
 We’d become experts at gently shaking it to help speed up the process.
-10 litres of fuel could literally take us 15 minutes to get in.
+10 litres of fuel could take us 15 minutes to get in.
 We’d adopted a system of filling up small amounts frequently to try and keep it topped up and being really positive and encouraging with fuel attendants as it was incredibly boring for them, to try and get as much in before they gave up.
-In towns with more than one we’d literally go to 2 or 3 in an attempt to get the tank full.
-We were literally wasting at least an hour of our day on fuel station forecourts.
+In towns with more than one fuel station we’d go to 2 or 3 in an attempt to get the tank full.
+We were easily wasting at least an hour of our day on fuel station forecourts.

-With a good 20 litres of fuel in and 45 minutes later we entered the town and tried to find where the map showed there was a motel.
-A brand new highway junction with unfinished bridge made it really difficult as we had to go through it twice (and a police checkpoint twice) to get the right turn off as it was right next to the highway.
-When we got it and asked around to try and find it we discovered that they’d been closed to make way for the new highway.
+With a good 20 litres of fuel in the tank 45 minutes later we entered the town and tried to find where the map showed there was a motel.
+A brand new highway junction with unfinished bridge made it really difficult as we had to go through it twice (and a police checkpoint twice) to get the turn off as it was right next to the highway.
+When we finally managed to take it and asked around as to where it was we discovered that they’d been closed to make way for the new highway.

-We easily found the motel marked on our map, they didn’t have a parking area though an we wanted a secure place for the vehicle so they directed us to another one nearby.
+We easily found the motel marked on our map, they didn’t have a parking area though and we wanted a secure place for the vehicle so they directed us to another one nearby.
 They didn’t either, but the guy working there said we could camp in the yard of his family’s home 100m down the road.
 Emma went and looked at it with him.
 We asked how much but he refused to take any money saying he was just pleased we were there.

 The yard was full of vehicles but we just managed to squeeze in and park next to a flat raised grassy area that was perfect for cooking on.
 He had about a dozen dogs/puppies but none were interested in us.
 The toilet was in the back corner, apparently it was for pees only, no poos.
 He never told us what the arrangements were for poos (we were grateful when we left that we didn’t need to deal with that dilemma).
-We could go back to the motel and they’d let us use a room when we wanted a shower.
+He also said we go back to the motel and they’d let us use a room when we wanted a shower.
 A guy from the motel had come with us, Emma understood enough Portuguese to get that the guy was being tasked with our security.

 It wasn’t the best night’s sleep.
 It was comfy enough and the trucks on the road had suprisingly gone quiet around 1am.
 There was just general town noise and one of the dogs whinged all night.
 We were pretty awake by the time the morning call to prayer rang out but didn’t move until it was properly light.
 Again we got up to fog.
 We also found our security man quietly washing the 4WD for us.
-It was filthy and we were going to have to do it as every time we lent on it to get gear out or the tent it we were getting dirty.
-Working round him did slow our pack down but we were only just done before he was.
+It was filthy and we were going to have to do it as every time we lent on it to get gear out or put the tent up/down we were getting dirty.
+Working round him washing did slow our pack down but we were only just done before he was.
 We gave him some money for his trouble.
 It was just a few dollars but it made him very happy.